Cardiff, Maryland

 Cardiff is an unincorporated community in Harford County, Maryland, United States.
 The zip code for the area is 21160.
 The community name is taken from the Capital city of Wales.

 Geography

 Cardiff is located directly on the Mason-Dixon line, or Maryland - Pennsylvania border.
 It borders the incorporated town of Delta, Pennsylvania.
 It connects to the village of Whiteford, and is a short distance away from the areas of Street and Pylesville.

 Commerce

 All businesses are on Main Street, which runs from Whiteford to the Pennsylvania border, or Dooley Road, running from Main Street to Route 165.
 The town has a post office, several shops, garages, and churches, a fire hall, a general store, and a new supermarket.

 History

-Cardiff is located in a very slate-rich region, which created the town's early industries.
+Cardiff is located in a highly slate-rich region, which created the town's early industries.
 Cardiff was formerly the mining center of Harford County.
 The mines and quarries have all but shut down now, and the town has become a farming hub.